 Notification on annual CPI adjustment to mitigation contributions

-Annual Consumer Price Index (CPI) adjustments were made to all gopher tortoise permit mitigation amounts, effective 1 July 2016 as outlined in the mitigation amounts table .
+Annual Consumer Price Index (CPI) adjustments were made to all gopher tortoise permit mitigation amounts, effective 1 July 2018 as outlined in the mitigation amounts table.
 Please refer to the Gopher Tortoise Permitting Guidelines (p.
-7) and email notification that was sent on 27 June 2016 to all Authorized Gopher Tortoise Agents and applicants (for 10 or Fewer Burrow, on-site permits) with information regarding current and future permit applications effected by this adjustment.
+7) and email notification that was sent on 14 June 2018 to all Authorized Gopher Tortoise Agents and applicants (for 10 or Fewer Burrow, on-site permits) with information regarding current and future permit applications effected by this adjustment.
 Tying these changes to the Consumer Price Index ensures mitigation contributions are adjusted relative to actual price increases or decreases.
-The FWC will use the “All Urban Consumers Price Index” (CPI-U), which is a reflection of the highest percentage of the population, and the CPI-U for the Southeast region.
+The FWC uses the “All Urban Consumers Price Index” (CPI-U) for the South region, which reflects the highest percentage of the population.
 Information on the Consumer Price Index is available online at www.bls.gov/cpi.